statpages/statpages.github.io/README.md

 sends changes to GitHub.
 You will be prompted for Your Git password

-It's essential that, BEFORE starting editing, You run a git pull to be sure You have the latest changes.
+It's essential, BEFORE starting editing, that You run a git pull to be sure You have the latest changes.
-Although collaborators rarely will work on the exact same problem, conflicts may occur if You forget this step
+Although collaborators rarely will work on the exact same problem, conflicts may occur if You forget this step.

+Fell free to read about Git.
+There is a lot of nice documentation out there.
-Please contact me (soren@merser@gmail.com) in case You are in doubt, BEFORE commit/push
+Please contact me (soren.merser@gmail.com) in case You are in doubt, BEFORE commit/push